cyberlogic-consulting/cyberlogic-yt-camel-for-beginners/endpoint-dsl/Readme.md

 # Working With Apache Camel Endpoint DSL for Beginners
-Code samples demonstrated in video that is not yet published.
+Code samples demonstrated in https://youtu.be/3JBwhJhhZl0 .

 ## How to run
 To run the example, first enable local sftp server (need docker client installed):